 - Live in Love (not fear).
 For me, living in love means choosing to focus on loving emotions and attributes such as kindness, empathy, compassion, joy, abundance, gratitude, respect, optimism, forgiveness, faith, excellence and generosity instead of fear based emotions and attributes (criticism, anger, hatred, hostility, revenge, whining, blame, jealousy, playing the victim, judgement, comparison, jumping to conclusions, making assumptions).
 I want to be a light in this world, not a critic.
 I want to be part of the solution, not the problem.
 I want to contribute to the greater good.

 - Learn.
 Life is a journey about growing and evolving as human beings – striving to reach our potential and be better versions of ourselves today than we were yesterday.
 As a lifelong learner, I recognize that we are on different paths and in different stages of our journey so we are always both students and teachers.

 - Be connected.
 We are all interconnected.
 Our words, thoughts and actions don’t exist in a bubble, they affect others and our environment.
 I choose collaboration over competition and work to build strong relationships.
-Our life and the businesses we create aren’t disconnected from others.
+Our life and the work we create aren’t disconnected from others.
 I strive to be mindful of the right balance of respect and exchange with others and our environment.

 - Create.
 Humans are expressing beings.
 We are the creators of our thoughts, relationships, business and life.
-I believe our business is an expression of who we are, what we want to be and the legacy we want to leave.
+I believe our career or business is an expression of who we are, what we want to be and the legacy we want to leave.

 - Acceptance.
 I believe we should strive to accept

 - Ourselves.
 We are exactly as we should be at this very moment.
 We are enough.

 - Others.
 We recognize that they see life from a different perspective based on their experiences, upbringing, customs, etc. and we are open to broadening our perspective.

 - Reality.
 We move forward from it instead of staying stuck trying to change or fight it.